 The 336 clusters contain 505 exon-exon junctions of which RNA-seq reads (Wang et al., 2008) verified 46 (9%).
-Interestingly, 29% of the predicted exons in clusters are independently predicted by coding gene finders, indicating that they are part of multi-exon coding genes (Tab.
-S9).
-For all predicted exons that do not cluster 7.5% are predicted by coding gene finders, which can be due to a higher false positive rate in these exons but also the fact that lncRNAs have fewer exons than coding genes (Guttman et al., 2010).
-The latter in particular complicates the prediction of lincRNAs which on average have only 1.7 internal exons.
+Interestingly, 29% of the predicted exons in clusters are independently predicted by coding gene finders, indicating that they are part of multi-exon coding genes (Supplementary Table S9).
+For all predicted exons that do not cluster, 7.5% are predicted by coding gene finders, which can be due to a higher false positive rate in these exons but also the fact that lncRNAs have fewer exons than coding genes (Guttman et al., 2010).
+The latter, in particular, complicates the prediction of lincRNAs which on average have only 1.7 internal exons.

-Predicted exons are mostly non-protein-coding and unstructured.
-Only 8% (674 of 8,832) of predicted exons have homology to protein-coding genes, 40% (3,508 of 8,832) have stop-codons in all three reading frames, and 92% (8,124 of 8,832) are classified as non-coding by RNAcode (Washietl et al., 2011).
-This shows that the great majority (89% or 7,894) of predicted exons and exon-clusters (241/336) is likely non-coding.
+Predicted exons are mostly non-protein-coding and unstructured: only 8% (674 of 8832) of predicted exons have homology to protein-coding genes, 40% (3508 of 8832) have stop codons in all three reading frames, and 92% (8124 of 8832) are classified as non-coding by RNAcode (Washietl et al., 2011).
+This shows that the

 Fig. 3.
 Deeper sequencing will likely confirm further exon predictions.
-We split the data of Wang et al. (2008) to subsets containing 25%, 50%, and 75% of all reads and computed the corresponding number of confirmed exons.
+We split the data of Wang et al. (2008) to subsets containing 25, 50 and 75% of all reads and computed the corresponding number of confirmed exons.
 We repeated this procedure five times to avoid biases of a single random split.
 Error bars show the minimum and maximum of the five iterations.
 Since the number of confirmed exons increases almost linearly with the number of reads, it is likely that future sequencing projects will provide further experimental evidence for our approach.